 Civil engineers are professionals who have broad technical knowledge, possess strong problem-solving skills and enjoy working with people.
 Our work is directly related to the public wellbeing and safety, and has a significant impact on decision making and planning processes.
 We design solutions for the infrastructure of society and the environment in which we live.
 Civil engineering projects may include designing structures such as buildings, bridges and sports stadiums; transportation infrastructure such as highways, railroads, pipelines, waterways, ports and airports; water infrastructure like pipes, dams and drainage; safe drinking water supply and waste systems; and averting damage from earthquakes, landslides and floods.
 The profession embraces new technologies such as nanotechnology, smart materials, sensors, robotics, etc. that are introduced into civil engineering projects to improve reliability, cost effectiveness and quality of life.

 NDSU civil engineering graduates apply their skills in all fields of the profession domestically and abroad.
 With a strong and balanced technical and general education curriculum, they are highly sought by companies from all over the country at competitive salaries.
-The civil engineering undergraduate degree program is accredited by the Engineering Accreditation Commission of ABET .
-In addition, a new 4+1 accelerated Master degree in civil engineering started in Fall 2021, which provides a path for excellent undergraduate students to complete a B.S. degree in the department and a Master degree in Civil Engineering in 5 years.
+The Bachelor of Science in Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Civil and Similarly Named Engineering Programs Program Criteria.
+In addition, a new 4+1 accelerated Master's degree in civil engineering started in Fall 2021, which provides a path for excellent undergraduate students to complete a BS degree in the department and a Master's degree in Civil Engineering in 5 years.

 PROGRAM EDUCATIONAL OBJECTIVES (PEO)

 The following program educational objectives are consistent with the university, college and department missions.
-Graduates of our B.S. in Civil Engineering program are expected within a few years of graduation to:
+Graduates of our BS program in Civil Engineering program are expected within a few years of graduation to:

 - Engage successfully in the practice of engineering to solve current and emerging problems.